Guide To Camping on BLM Land + How to Camp for Free

 I spent time completing my undergraduate degree in Western Colorado and Southeast Utah.
 During my time at college, we studied the desert ecosystem, plants, animals, and biological soil crust.
 I had a unique opportunity to live off the grid for a summer in the backcountry doing field research for the National Park Service.

 We wanted to share some of our favorite Colorado BLM camping areas with you.
-Our favorite places to camp on BLM land are listed below, with links to National Geographic Topographic Maps (you can buy them on Amazon).
+Our favorite places to camp on BLM Land are listed below, with links to National Geographic Topographic Maps (you can buy them on Amazon).
 Because, we can tell you right now, cell phone reception can be limited or nonexistent.

 BLM Land Colorado Maps

-As an illustration, the topo maps below have all the trails, hiking, biking, designated camp areas, and bathrooms.
 All of this information is why we are obsessed with National Geographic Topo maps.

 Keep in mind that just because there isn’t a designated camping area icon on the map doesn’t mean you cannot camp there.